 The Company categorises financial instruments carried on the Balance sheet at fair value using a three level hierarchy.
-Financial instruments categorised as level 1 are valued using quoted market prices and therefore there is minimal judgement applied in determining fair value.
-However the fair value of financial instruments categorised as level 2 and, in particular, level 3 is determined using valuation techniques including discounted cash flow analysis and valuation models.
+The fair value of financial instruments categorised as level 3 is determined using valuation techniques including discounted cash flow analysis and valuation models.
 These valuation techniques involve management judgement and estimates, the extent of which depends on the complexity of the instrument and the availability of market observable information.

-Valuation techniques for Level 2 financial instruments use inputs that are based on observable market data.
 Level 3 financial instruments are those where at least one input which could have a significant effect on the instrument's valuation is not based on observable market data.
-At 31 December 2020 the Company classified £598,923,000 of financial assets (2019: £513,341,000) as Level 3 financial instruments.
+At 31 December 2021 the Company classified £748,417,000 of financial assets (2020: £598,923,000) as Level 3 financial instruments.

 Fair value is defined as the value at which assets, liabilities or positions could be closed out or sold in a transaction with a willing and knowledgeable counterparty.
 Fair value is based upon Cash flow models which use, wherever possible, independently sourced market parameters such as interest yield curves and currency rates.
 Other factors are also considered, such as counterparty credit quality and liquidity.
+See note 22.9 for sensitivity analysis.